 Pathway 3

-Our Mission Employability pathway enables future goals of entering employment or general further education.
+Our Preparing for Work or Further Study pathway enables future goals of entering employment or general further education.

 This pathway is designed for young people with learning and communication difficulties who have work aspirations and are committed to achieving future goals.
 They have worked towards qualifications in Functional Skills, and are able to manage anxieties through coping skills.